alexyuan66/CPSC484-Final-Project/README.md

 ## Constraints from the Deployable Environment

 - Our prototype is built on the basis of TV 4 in Hillhouse.
-It may not work as intended on our TV systems.
+It may not work as intended on other TV systems.
 - Our prototype only utilizes the right wrist as form of sensor input, as well as the chest as a form of normalization.
 No other body part works on our prototype.
 - A user cannot stand too far from the display, or else it will not work as intended.
 Namely, users will not be able to reach one side of the screen to another side by moving their right arm.
 - A user cannot stand too close to the display, or else it will not work as intended.
 Namely, the cursor utilized within our display may be too sensitive, going all over the place and not working as intended.